You are here

 Improvement Planning and Early Learning

 All schools and districts serving K-3 students are encouraged to assess their needs related to early childhood as a regular part of the Unified Improvement Planning (UIP) process.
-The early learning needs assessment supports schools and districts in analyzing the needs and learning of children birth through age 8.
-This process can strengthen relationships between schools, districts and early childhood partners to more accurately identify needs within the community, monitor trends, and inform the implementation of preventative strategies.
+The early learning needs assessment supports schools and districts in analyzing the needs and learning of children from birth through age 8.
+This process can strengthen relationships between schools, districts, and early childhood partners to more accurately identify needs within the community, monitor trends, and inform the implementation of preventative strategies.

 The CDE encourages all schools and districts serving K-3 students to assess their needs related to early childhood as a part of the improvement process.
 Similarly, the Colorado General Assembly expanded accountability requirements to establish minimum early learning needs assessment requirements and to require the identification of related improvement strategies for specific schools and districts (1 CCR 301-1):

 - Public schools and charters operating under a priority improvement or turnaround plan, and who serve students in grades K-3 (§22-11-405; §22-11-406)

 - Districts that have a school serving students in grades K-3 and are operating under a priority improvement or turnaround plan (§22-11-305; §22-11-306).
 Please note this is unique statute requiring districts to act based on the school’s plan type.